Skip to content

 The agent representing the buyer should always advise a buyer to hold off from waiving contingencies, in writing (for the purchase of property), as long as possible.
 This is because once a buyer waives all contingencies, he or she risks losing their earnest money deposit if the escrow doesn’t close.

-The common practice in California, for example, is for escrow companies, rather than the selling or listing agent, to hold a buyer’s earnest money deposit.
+The common practice in California, for example, is for the escrow company, rather than the selling or listing agent, to hold a buyer’s earnest money deposit.

 Only after the escrow is cancelled, will the seller receive the earnest money deposit.
 And per the C.A.R.
 Residential Listing Agreement (RLA), within a provision in paragraph 3B,: “the listing agent in an earnest money forfeiture is entitled to one-half (1/2) of the forfeited amount after escrow fees and other costs are paid for the cancelled escrow.”